InformaticsGenomicMedicine/FHIR-MolDef-python/README.md

 **Generation of Molecular Definition Resources**: Effortlessly create fully compliant Molecular Definition resources based on the HL7 FHIR standard.

 ### Profile
-**SequenceProfile**: SequenceProfile is a specialized subclass of the MolecularDefinition resource, enabling you to create sequence-specific representations.
+**Sequence**: Sequence is a specialized subclass of the MolecularDefinition resource, enabling you to create sequence-specific representations.

-**AlleleProfile**: AlleleProfile is a specialized subclass of the MolecularDefinition resource, allowing you to create and manage allele-specific representations.
+**Allele**: Allele is a specialized subclass of the MolecularDefinition resource, allowing you to create and manage allele-specific representations.

 ### Translation
-**Bidirectional Translation**: Perform seamless, bidirectional translations between FHIR AlleleProfile and VRS Alleles (version 1.3), ensuring interoperability and data consistency across diverse platforms.
+**Bidirectional Translation**: Perform seamless, bidirectional translations between FHIR Allele and VRS Alleles (version 1.3), ensuring interoperability and data consistency across diverse platforms.

 ### Notebooks
 **Educational Jupyter Notebooks**: Access interactive Jupyter notebooks for a hands-on learning experience, complete with practical examples and educational insights into the implementation’s functionality.